Fooblitzky/DCS_keycaps/README.md

 Blank DCS and Gorton Modified Legends (the most common) are available in STEP and OBJ file formats.

 ### Updates: ###

+#### October 15th, 2021: ####
+Added a selection of Norde/International legend keycaps and some for 40% keyboards.
+Added R1-R4 relegendable keycaps.
+(These are just approximate until I have samples on hand).

 #### August 19th, 2021: ####
 **Download again!** Made ALL keycaps more accurate for final version.
 (The only new updates from now on would be more legends or special keys.)
 Also added more keycaps with legends.